Want to be a world changer? Pull up a chair or build your own table. Quit waiting around for your gilded invitation!

 I am going to perhaps ruffle some feathers by asserting that your goal should not be about bringing attention to you personally, but to the issues and communities larger than yourself.
 Know your facts, understand the issues cold – from more than one perspective!
 Please hear what I am not saying, I am not saying that your personal experience and story is unimportant.
 In fact, it is fundamentally important.

 Okay, I hear you say, sometimes you need to be heard by the “right people,” and you need to be noticed to do that.
 Yes, I grant you that it can be important to be at the table.
+But is that what it takes to be a world changer?

 But here’s the thing: if you want open doors and people to fall over themselves to support the changes you want to make, you have to know that that is unlikely.
 You must figure out what’s in it for them.